 Wing luxations and fractures can result from hauling or breeding accidents.
 Most cases of wing luxation are actually a radial paralysis rather than a true luxation of the joint.
 However, a true humeral luxation from the shoulder can occur.
 Treatment for both injuries is the same and involves taping the wings up over the back.
-Maintaining the wings in this position for 1–2 wk generally resolves the problem.
+Maintaining the wings in this position for 1–2 weeks generally resolves the problem.
 Fractured wings, depending on the location of the fracture, can be repaired with a half-Kirschner apparatus or splints (or both).
 Occasionally, intramedullary pinning is required.
 With minor wing fractures in emus, taping may be sufficient to treat the injury.

-Lacerations of the neck skin and musculature may involve the trachea and esophagus of ratites that are injured due to contact with fences.
+Lacerations of the neck skin and musculature may involve the trachea and esophagus of ratites that are injured because of contact with fences.
 Primary closure of the trachea and esophagus in acute injuries is recommended.
 If the esophageal injury is old, the esophagus will often heal through secondary intention.
 With severe neck injuries, an esophagotomy tube, placed in the distal third of the cervical portion of the esophagus, may be required for alimentation.